holochain/docs-pages/src/glossary.md

 #### Required validations

 The number of [validation receipts](#validation-receipt) that a [record](#record) of a given [entry type](#entry-type) must have in order to be considered accepted by the [validation authorities](#validation-authority) and be 'live' on the [DHT](#distributed-hash-table-dht).
-On initial [publish](#publish), the author of an record collects these receipts; thereafter, validation authorities gossip these receipts to each other.
+On initial [publish](#publish), the author of a record collects these receipts; thereafter, validation authorities gossip these receipts to each other.
 If the author can't collect the required number of receipts, it'll try to republish to more authorities later.

 #### Resilience